 Bromley

 § This page gives an overview of the Bromley local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Bromley is the largest London borough by area, located in the southeast and containing extensive green belt land.
 It has a mix of suburban neighbourhoods, rural villages, and commercial hubs, making it a commuter-friendly area with a semi-rural feel.

-The administrative boundary of Bromley can be viewed on OpenStreetMap: District Boundary of Bromley.
+The administrative boundary of Bromley can also be viewed on OpenStreetMap: District Boundary of Bromley.

 Key Facts about Bromley